-The beneficial interests of the Directors and their families in the Company are set out on page 41.
+The beneficial interests of the Directors and their families in the Company are set out on pages 26 and 41.

-This Corporate Governance statement, on pages 26 to 35, forms part of the Report of the Directors on pages 65 to 69.
+The Corporate Governance statement, on pages 28 to 43, forms part of the Report of the Directors on pages 66 to 70.

 The Board has considered the principles and recommendations of the AIC Code of Corporate Governance (AIC Code) by reference to the AIC Corporate Governance Guide for Investment Companies (AIC Guide).
-The AIC Code, as explained by the AIC Guide, addresses all the principles set out in the UK Corporate Governance Code, as well as setting out additional principles and recommendations on issues that are of specific relevance to investment companies.
+The AIC Code, as explained by the AIC Guide, addresses all the principles set out in the UK Corporate Governance Code, as well as setting out additional principles and recommendations on issues that are of specific relevance to the Company.